The Magnetic Menagerie of NGC 1097

 Editor’s note: Astrobites is a graduate-student-run organization that digests astrophysical literature for undergraduate students.
 As part of the partnership between the AAS and astrobites, we occasionally repost astrobites content here at AAS Nova.
 We hope you enjoy this post from astrobites; the original can be viewed at astrobites.org.

-Title: Extragalactic magnetism with SOFIA (Legacy Program) — II: The bimodal magnetic field in the starburst ring of NGC 1097
+Title: Extragalactic Magnetism with SOFIA (Legacy Program) – II: A Magnetically Driven Flow in the Starburst Ring of NGC 1097

 Authors: Enrique Lopez-Rodriguez et al.